Customizing Express Checkout

 Identifies the number of units the buyer is ordering.
 PayPal calculates the total as the product of line-item unit price and line-item unit quantity.
 You can also show other detailed information about the order:

-Note: The Enter gift certificate, reward, or discount link enables the buyer to redeem certificates, rewards, or discounts that PayPal issues.
-The link does not enable the buyer to redeem incentives that you issue.
+Note: The buyer can click the Enter gift certificate, reward, or discount link to redeem certificates, rewards, or discounts that PayPal issues, but not merchant-issued incentives.

 Order detail parameters

-To provide order details as part of the buyer's checkout experience, pass any of these parameters with
+To include order details as part of the buyer's checkout experience, call the

 |NVP field||SOAP field||Description and comments|